 Orbera has been around the longest, has more 220,000 balloons distributed worldwide, and many successful patients.

-Realizing that support and lifestyle changes are key to patient success, Orbera offers a suite of tools to support their patients.
+Realizing that support and lifestyle changes are essential to patient success, Orbera offers a suite of tools to support their patients.

 - Orbera offers an app and coaching for 12 months after your procedure.